 Rupture of the cranial cruciate ligament in the knee joint is a very common injury which causes significant joint instability, lameness and if left untreated leads to crippling arthritis.
 There are several options for surgical repair and at The Vet Centre we keep ourselves up to date with the most recent repair techniques.
-We were the first veterinary practice in Nelson/Marlborough to offer the very successful technique of triple tibial osteotomy (TTO).
+We are the only veterinary practice in Marlborough to offer the very successful techniques of Triple Tibial Osteotomy (TTO) and the Modified Maquet Procedures (MMP).

 There are two cruciate ligaments within the knee joint, a cranial ligament and a caudal ligament.
 Together these ligaments stabilise the knee joint, preventing backwards and forwards motion of the two leg bones (femur and tibia) relative to each other at the knee joint.
 If one of these ligaments ruptures the knee joint becomes unstable and the bones rub backwards and forwards against each other causing pain, lameness and erosion of the cartilage and other structures within the knee joint.
 The cranial cruciate ligament (CCL) is the more important of the two ligaments as it bears the most load during normal activity.
 It is the CCL that ruptures most commonly.